ralphtheninja/vulkan-objects/readme.md

 ## [`VkDevice`](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDevice.html)

 Handle to a logical device for interfacing with the physical device.
-This is arguably one of the most used objects and is needed for many different operations, e.g. when creating a `VkSwapChainKHR` object, getting handles to queue families (`VkQueue`), getting handles to swap chain images, creating image views, creating a render pass, creating pipeline layout, creating graphics pipeline, creating a frame buffer, creating a command pool, creating command buffers, creating and operating on synchronization objects (semaphores and fences), acquiring images from the swap chain and creating shader modules.
+This is arguably one of the most used objects and is needed for many different operations, e.g. when creating a `VkSwapChainKHR` object, getting handles to queue families (`VkQueue`), getting handles to swap chain images, creating image views, creating a render pass, creating pipeline layout, creating graphics pipeline, creating a frame buffer, creating buffers, creating memory for buffers, creating a command pool, creating command buffers, creating and operating on synchronization objects (semaphores and fences), acquiring images from the swap chain and creating shader modules.

 Creating a logical device also creates the queues associated with that device.